 - MySQL version 5.0 or greater

-Due to the fact that WordPress is extremely popular, all major hosts come with easy installers for WordPress.
-The hosts that we recommend all support WordPress.
+Due to the fact that WordPress is extremely popular, all major hosting providers come with easy installers for WordPress.
+The web hosting companies that we recommend all support WordPress.

 Free WordPress Hosting

 There are free web hosting available, but almost all of them have some sort of catch.
 Usually, you can find free WordPress hosting being offered in online forums or small groups.
 In most cases, these are managed by an individual who is reselling a small part of his server space to cover up some revenue.
 Often the catch is that you have to put their banner ads on the site.
-Some ask you to put a text link in the footer of your site.
-These folks will sell that banner ad or text link to cover up the cost of your free space along with pockketing the profits.
+Some may ask you to put a text link in the footer of your site.
+These folks will sell that banner ad or text link to cover up the cost of your free space along with pocketing the profits.
 The biggest downside of having a free host aside from the ads is that they are unreliable.
-You never know when this person will stop offering this service.
+You never know when this person will stop offering the free service.
 They can leave you hanging at any time.
 If you are serious about your website or business, then avoid Free WordPress hosting at all costs.

 Shared WordPress Hosting

-Shared hosting by far is the most popular type of hosting used by WordPress beginners.
-It is by far the most affordable and quite frankly a good starting point for new users.
+Shared hosting is by far the most popular type of WordPress hosting used by beginners.
+It is the most affordable and quite frankly a good starting point for new users.
 Shared hosting is where you share a large server with a lot of sites.
-By having multiple sites on the same server, it allows the host to provide the service at a much affordable rate.
-The biggest catch that we see with shared hosting across providers (including the ones we recommend below) is the unlimited resource.
+By having multiple sites on the same server, hosting providers can offer the service at a much affordable rate.
+The biggest catch that we see with shared hosting across all providers (including the ones we recommend below) is the unlimited resources.
 There is no such thing as unlimited.
 While it says unlimited, you still have usage restrictions.
 If your site starts to take up substantial server load, they will politely force you to upgrade your account.
-If they don't take this action, this can have a negative effect on the overall performance of other sites hosted on the same server.
+If they don't take this action, then it can have a negative effect on the overall performance of other sites hosted on the same server.
 It gets back to conventional wisdom.
 As your business grows, so will your overhead cost.

 WordPress VPS Hosting